 Online learning has some significant advantages, and it can come with some challenges that may not be as pronounced in traditional schools.
 Consider these tips for success in online courses:

-- Take breaks periodically: Some students may prefer to “power through” to finish all their school in one time block.
+• Take breaks periodically: Some students may prefer to “power through” to finish all their school in a single time block.
 However, research shows that taking breaks has some valuable benefits for students — breaks can improve focus and productivity and reduce stress.
 Be sure to make breaks part of your daily schedule.

 Overall, the potential challenges inherent in online school are either mere misconceptions, are easily remedied, or are meant to help students grow in positive ways.
 Additionally, online classes offer some advantages traditional schooling simply can’t match.